Money and incentives matter, but this year more than ever they are only part of the sales retention story.

 These feelings of burnout and isolation are resulting in employees losing the sense of connection and loyalty to the company.
 “A direct result will be workers sprucing up their resumes and updating LinkedIn to land a new job someplace better,” one career counselor warns.

-The reality is, as things start to settle down over the next year and people have more job opportunities to consider, you could be at risk of losing some of your star players — the ones who were pivotal in carrying the business through in an extremely tough year.
+The reality is, as things start to settle down and people have more job opportunities to consider, you could be at risk of losing some of your star players — the ones who were pivotal in carrying the business through in an extremely tough year.
 These employees may even be headed to your biggest competitors.
 How are you going to keep them engaged and motivated, make sure they know they’re valued, and help them continually grow to meet tomorrow’s challenges?

 Keys To Sales Retention